Idomass/binary_structs/README.md

     data: [uint8_t, 8]

     def __bytes__(self):
-        return b'Hello world' + self.BufferWithSize__bytes__()
+        return b'Hello world' + self._bs_bytes()
 ```
 This implementation will greet the user before giving him the serialized data, VERY useful.

-Note that we used `BufferWithSize__bytes` in order to call the generated function.
-If a function is redefined in
+Note that we used the class's `_bs_bytes` in order to call the generated function.
+If a function is generated in
-the class decleration, the generated function will have the class name added as a prefix to its name.
+the class decleration.

 ## Implementation
 ### Abstract